 - Boil for about 10 minutes or until all vegetables are bright green and tender.

 - Remove from heat and add parsley.

-- Use an immersion blender to blend until smooth.
+- Use an immersion blender or food processor to blend until smooth.

 What are your remedies for allergies and illness?
 Share with me below!